Specific absorption rate

-Considerations for increases in body temperature should be made for patients with 1:
+Considerations for increases in body temperature should be made for those with 1:

-- drug regimes that may affect thermoregulatory capabilities (e.g. diuretics, tranquillizers, vasodilators)
+drug regimens that may affect thermoregulatory capabilities (e.g. diuretics, tranquilisers, vasodilators)

 Precautions to reduce the SAR to patients can include: